xzel23/utility/doc/SELECTIVE-PUBLISHING-CONCEPT.md

 Normal CI:

 - Builds and tests all affected projects as currently required.
+- When a prepared plan is present on a protected branch, uploads the complete unsigned publication bundle and its checksum manifest after the build; the test jobs consume the same build outputs.
 - Does not modify release state.
-- Does not publish releases.
+- Does not receive release credentials or publish externally.

 Release CI:

-1. Is manually dispatched or triggered by a protected release branch or prepared-release commit.
+1. Is triggered only by a successful CI push run on a protected release branch, or manually with that CI run ID.
-2. Checks out the exact prepared release commit.
+2. Checks out the exact commit associated with the CI run and downloads its bundle.
-3. Verifies the release plan.
+3. Verifies the release plan, manifest, artifact set, and patch compatibility.
-4. Runs the selected publication tasks.
-5. Deploys only the generated staging artifacts.
+4. Signs and deploys only the downloaded staging artifacts; it does not rebuild or run tests.
-6. Finalizes the release state and tags the finalized commit only after successful deployment.
+5. Finalizes the release state and tags the finalized commit only after successful deployment.

 Credentials for signing and Maven Central deployment must remain available only to the protected release workflow.